tscherter/passwordgame/README.md

 ## Q & A
 - Can it solve the game faster?
-    - Luke, check the source.
+    - Luke, look at the source.
 You might consider shortening the debounce delay, though the script was designed to mimic user behaviour, not prioritize speed.

 ## Todo / Fixes needed